HenriSchulte-MS/AzureGenomicsWorkshop/Exercise 1 - Provision a Data Science Virtual Machine.md

 8. Select OK.

 9. You should now see the graphical interface for your Ubuntu DSVM.
+Open RStudio from the Dekstop.

+10. Execute a command in the RStudio console, for example **demo(lm.glm)**.

 ### Task 3: JupyterHub and JupyterLab